CLEW Guide – Government turmoil casts doubt over France's transition progress

 - In a group letter, more than 100 scientists said that the French government’s proposals to end the farmers’ protests were “a step backward for the environment and health” as they underlined the importance of reconciling the needs for food of the population with the preservation of biodiverse ecosystems.

-- The French government is discussing legislation on the future of agriculture (PLOAA) by 2040 in a bid to ensure that new generations are able to adapt to climate change and to the agro-ecological transition.
+- The Attal government had been discussing legislation on the future of agriculture (PLOAA) by 2040 in a bid to ensure that new generations are able to adapt to climate change and to the agro-ecological transition.

 - France also expects the development of biomethane to help reduce the sector’s emissions.